steno-aarhus/research/about/github.md

 The advantage of using GitHub Pages for this is that because the HTML files are simply copied static files, our websites are quick to load and won't go down unless GitHub itself goes down.
-Because they are static files that aren't connected to any database or backend there is no way to access or exploit anything.
-Which means by default they are secure.
+Because they are static files that aren't connected to any database or backend, there is no way to access or exploit anything, making them secure by default.
 Even if a contributor makes a mistake in writing the Markdown files and the Quarto tool can't re-generate the updated website, the existing website stays online.
 It only gets updated when a completed